Chuck Henry Bio, Age, Height, Wife, Salary, Net Worth, KNBC-TV

 Chuck Henry Wife

-is chuck henry married?
 Henry is married to his wife Kay Henry.
-The couple is highschool sweethearts afterward they tied the knot in the Hawaii Temple.
+The couple is high school sweethearts afterward they tied the knot in the Hawaii Temple.

 Chuck Henry Children

-Henry and his wife Kay Henry are parents of their four children.
-However little is known about the children’s names and their date of birth.
+Henry and his wife Kay Henry are the parents of their four children.
+However little is known about the children’s names and their dates of birth.